NepharaLabs/Nephara_App/docs/README.md

 - [Resources](appendix/resources.md) – External links and tools
 - [Changelog](appendix/changelog.md) – Version history

-## How NecroraLabs Works
+## How NEPHARALabs Works

 ### The Payment Flow

 1. **You Make a Request**
-   - Tell NecroraLabs in natural language what service you need
+   - Tell NEPHARALabs in natural language what service you need
    - Example: “Get me the latest weather data from WeatherAPI”

-2. **NecroraLabs Detects Payment Required**
+2. **NEPHARALabs Detects Payment Required**
    - Service returns HTTP 402 (Payment Required)
-   - NecroraLabs reads the x402 payment details from the response
+   - NEPHARALabs reads the x402 payment details from the response

 3. **Autonomous Payment Processing**
-   - NecroraLabs checks your spending limits
+   - NEPHARALabs checks your spending limits
-   - Submits blockchain transaction automatically using $Necrora (or supported assets)
+   - Submits blockchain transaction automatically using $NEPHARA (or supported assets)
    - Waits for payment confirmation (~2 seconds)

 4. **Instant Access**